 2. Put the following sentences in order.
+The first sentence is in the correct place.

 a, e, d, h, b, f, c, g.

 Note that we get clues in a sentence, and by understanding the sentence and the context, we are able to place the sentences in sequence.
 Ideas follow on one from another and one to another.